CLLlAgOB/free2fa4rdg/README.md

 ### Server Preparation

+1. Create a new Telegram bot: https://core.telegram.org/bots#creating-a-new-bot.
-1. Install Linux, selecting Ubuntu 22.04 LTS or CentOS 7 (tested on these versions).
+2. Install Linux, selecting Ubuntu 22.04 LTS or CentOS 7 (tested on these versions).
-2. Create a directory for Free2FA4RDG settings:
+3. Create a directory for Free2FA4RDG settings:
    ```
    mkdir -p /opt/2fa/ && cd /opt/2fa/
    ```
-3. Run the installation script:
+4. Run the installation script:
    ```
    curl -o install.sh https://raw.githubusercontent.com/CLLlAgOB/free2fa4rdg/main/install.sh && bash install.sh
    ```
-4. Follow the script instructions.
+5. Follow the script instructions.
+6. Create a dns entry for the admin portal (https://free2fa4rdg_admin_html by default) or the name you specified in the ADDITIONAL_DNS_NAME_FOR_ADMIN_HTML parameter.
+Default password and login for the admin portal: admin admin.

 ### NPS Configuration
 ![screenshot](img/1-1.png)